LinThitHtwe/Github-Finder/README.md

 ## Overview

-This project use with the [GitHub REST API](https://docs.github.com/en/rest)  for searching GitHub data and [deno-github-contributions-api](https://github.com/kawarimidoll/deno-github-contributions-api) for  the contribution graph .
+This project use with the [Github REST API](https://docs.github.com/en/rest)  for searching GitHub data and [deno-github-contributions-api](https://github.com/kawarimidoll/deno-github-contributions-api) for  the contribution graph .

 ## Contributions